Gen-Z Slang Explained for Parents: Complete Guide to Understanding Your Teenager's Language

 Practical Strategies for Parents

-Based on our research with 500+ parents, here are strategies that actually work:
+Based on feedback from parents in our community, here are strategies that actually work:

 Strategy 1: Use SlangWatch as a Translation Tool